CircuitSetup/Remote/README.md

 #### If Remote is connected to WiFi network

-- Connect your hand-held/computer to the same WiFi network to which the Remote is connected, and
+- Connect your hand-held/computer to the same WiFi network to which your Remote is connected, and
 - navigate your browser to http://dtmremote.local

   Accessing the Config Portal through this address requires the operating system of your hand-held/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.